RUFizzBuzz/FizzBuzz2020/README.md

 Websites, PDFs and guides to help you learn the skills you need for interviews.
 A good place to start!

 ### Practice
-Information about our Upperclassmen Coaching, alumni mock interviews and useful websites
+Information about our Upperclassmen Coaching and alumni mock interviews

 ### Jobs
-Continuously updated list of entry-level jobs and internships
+Continuously updated list of entry-level jobs and internships (more coming soon!)

 ### Social Media
 Facebook: https://www.facebook.com/groups/RUFizzBuzz